mason-daniel/iceberg/README.md

 # Iceberg

-A simple code to read in a list of defect diameters {d}, and return stats about the possible log-normal distributions which are compatible with that list.
+A simple code to read in a list of defect diameters {d} observed using TEM, and return stats about the possible log-normal distributions which are compatible with that list.
 Deduces information about the hidden iceberg given the visible portion above the waterline.

 Daniel Mason
 (c) UKAEA 2026